 Be nice.
 Or else.

-UI/UX designer, France Joined about 3 years ago
+UI/UX designer, France Joined over 3 years ago

 I'm using Chrome singe ages now.
 It was like 10 years ago and back then FF was very slow.
 Later I loved how everything works in a Google environnement, from the desktop to the phone, with a tablet, etc, with one user.